qiboml.models#

 Align some attributes of the input circuit with the internal one, e.g. sets the density_matrix and wire_names.

-- apply_noise(x: Circuit) Circuit #
+- apply_noise(x: Circuit) Circuit#

 Apply the decoder

-to the target circuit.
+noise_modelto the target circuit.

 - property circuit: Circuit#